 Automated decision-making

-Where we carry out automated decision-makings without any human intervention, you have the right to object to this.
+Our service privacy notices explain we carry out automated decision-makings without any human intervention and your right to object to this.

 Collecting information automatically